romaindez/Praat_Scripts/README.md

 ## Compatibility

 These scripts are compatible with `Praat` version 6.0 and higher and may not work correctly with older versions.
-Make sure your software is up-do-date.
+Make sure your software is up-do-date before trying to use any of the scripts provided.

 ## How to cite